This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 He played the role with pride, reverence and good humour.
 We enjoyed having him as our Chief.

-The four chiefs had to stand in a line, representing us as we were welcomed.
+The four chiefs had to stand in a line, representing us as we were welcomed in a traditional Maori greeting.
 I’m glad it was not me, as I would have either laughed from nerves or cried through fear.

 Each of our chiefs remained still and one was selected to approach the warrior and pick up the leaf of peace from the ground.
 No smiles and no show of fear was given.

 Once that was done the chief of the village came out to welcome us and each bus chief with a Maori welcoming kiss- the nose rub.

 3. Serene Atmosphere

 We could then all peacefully walk through their village set in an ancient Tawa forest, while we listened to the Maori stories, watched dances and listened to Māori songs that are aligned to the Maramataka (Māori lunar calendar), watched re-enactments, demonstrations of ways of life such as basket weaving, and finally followed by a delicious traditional hangi feast.

 I absolutely loved the ancient forest dwelling scenery of the village and made me instantly want to crawl in one of the huts to spend the night beside the crackling bonfires and under the canopy of the trees.